 Another tool we decided to include is the Quantcast Measure.
 So, what exactly does this option analyse and tell you?
 Quantcast measures visitors’ site usage and gives valuable data on each visitor’s click.
 You can call it a tag-based analytics tool that has found a hole to fill that Google or Facebook Analytics may not fulfil.

-Now, other analytics provide reasonably good results regarding visitors, too.
+Other analytics provide reasonably good results regarding visitors, too.
 For example, many of them will tell you the country the user resides in and show the results and performance of the average website in your country.
-Quantcast does all this and more.
-It can show you results on the composition view, which is demographics in the form of percentages of the whole.

 4. HotJar